 While having house numbers can seem trivial, they’re not.
 The first thing a buyer will be looking for as they drive down your street is your house number, so make sure it exists and is viable.

 Exterior lighting is a must especially if buyers view your home in the evening.
 So you’ll want to make sure every light works.
 If a light doesn’t work try replacing the lightbulbs and if that doesn’t work the fixture may need to be replaced.
-You can certainly call an electrician to analyze the issue, but unless the light fixture is brand new it’ll probably be more cost-effective to replace it.
+You can certainly call a same day local electrician to analyze the issue, but unless the light fixture is brand new it’ll probably be more cost-effective to replace it.

 Just like your front door, you’ll want to make sure your light fixtures look fresh.
 If they are old, broken, or worn consider replacing them with something appealing.
 You certainly don’t need to spend hundreds of dollars on lighting, but you won’t want to go with the cheapest either.Boosting a home's curb appeal is a must when selling and it doesn't have to cost a fortune.
 Here are the top 9 budget-friendly curb appeal ideas. #realestate #homeselling